Quantum geometry and bounds on dissipation in slowly driven quantum systems

-where $\bsigma=(\sigma_x,\sigma_y,\sigma_z)$ is a vector of Pauli matrices spanning the Hilbert space~\footnote{The Hamiltonian can depend on additional (time-independent) parameters, such as crystal momentum in solids---our analysis generalizes straightforwardly to such cases.}.
-The Hamiltonian can be diagonalized at any time $t$, defining the instantaneous eigenbasis spanned by states $\ket{\psi_\pm(t)}$ with energies $E_{\pm}(t)$.

-The two-level system is then coupled to a macroscopic thermal bath~\cite{Leggett1987}.
-We consider the case of weak coupling to the bath, where the dynamics of the system are effectively Markovian~\cite{Alicki1979,Sarandy2005a,Breuer_Petruccione,Avron2011,Mozgunov2020,Nathan2020} and described by a master equation of the form (taking $\hbar=1$ throughout)
+where $\bsigma=(\sigma_x,\sigma_y,\sigma_z)$ is a vector of Pauli matrices spanning the Hilbert space.
+The system is weakly coupled to a thermal bath at temperature $T_{\rm B}$~\cite{Leggett1987}.
+We consider the Markovian limit~\cite{Alicki1979,Blumel1991,Kohler1997,Breuer2000,Breuer_Petruccione,Hone2009,Avron2011,Mozgunov2020,Nathan2020, DiMeglio_2023}, where the coupling strength is weaker than the inverse correlation time of the bath, 1/$\tau_c$, of order $T_{\rm B}$ for generic (e.g. Ohmic) baths.
+The dynamics {of the density matrix $\rho(t)$} are then described by a master equation of the form

-Here, $\cD$ is a dissipator that depends on the details of the system, the thermal bath, and the system-bath coupling.
-We can rewrite Eq.~\eqref{eq:MasterEquation} in the form of a Bloch equation~\cite{Bloch1946} for the vector $\vec S(t)={\rm Tr}[\rho(t)\cdot \bsigma]$,
+taking $\hbar=1$ throughout.
+Here, the dissipator $\cD$ is a linear superoperator that depends on the details of the system, the thermal bath, and the system-bath coupling.